Introduction

 dotnet sergen restore

-Otherwise you might still be using old versions of Serenity and other third party scripts / css files.
+Otherwise you might still be using old versions of Serenity and other third-party script/stylesheet files.

 This also restores (or updates) TypeScript .d.ts